The Best Hiking Shoes and Boots for Women

 It's easy to think trail runners are just the outdoorsy version of road shoes, but they're crafted with lugs for grip and a protective toe cap or plate in the sole to protect your foot from hard objects, explains Ansari.
 Those both become even more important if you're carrying a pack or hitting elevation where your footing really needs to be secure.
 And while they won't be as rugged or durable as hiking boots or light hikers, trail runners are lighter and more breathable, which can go a long way in terms of comfort.
 (If you don't already trail run, here's why you should definitely start.)

 Salomon Sense Ride 2: Uber lightweight and quick-drying, these are the ideal shoes if you want one purchase to excel in trail running and carry you well-enough on day hikes with a light pack.
-Seriously rocky or muddy terrain would benefit from the Salomon Speedcross' more aggressive lugs, but Salomon's Sense Rides deliver reliable, multi-trail traction that'll keep you speedy, cool, and confident on a long run or a moderate day hike, but not feel like cleats when you hit town to refuel after.
-Our tester, who constantly battles narrow toe boxes, loves the brand's signature quick-lace system, which helps deliver a hug-like fit for pretty much every shape foot.
-(Buy It, $120; ems.com)
+Seriously rocky or muddy terrain would benefit from the Salomon Speedcross' more aggressive lugs, but Salomon's Sense Rides deliver reliable, multi-trail traction that'll keep you speedy, cool, and confident on a long run or a moderate day hike, but not feel like cleats when you hit the town to refuel after.
+The brand's signature quick-lace system helps deliver a hug-like fit for pretty much every shape foot.
+(Buy It, from $100, amazon.com)

 Adidas Terrex CMTK GTX: The same outsole as Continental Mountain King bike tires, the CMTKs (get it?) will keep you slip-free on wet and rocky trails.
 They boast the comfy fit Adidas is well known for — which will come in handy once you hit mile seven with a light pack on.
-Mostly, we love how sleek these runners look for summit pics and travel, yet their grippy outsole and Gore-Tex lining will actually keep up during rainy days on the trail.
-(Buy It, $110; roadrunnersports.com)
+Mostly, you'll love how sleek these runners look for summit pics and travel, yet their grippy outsole and Gore-Tex lining will actually keep up during rainy days on the trail.
+(Buy It, from $96, amazon.com)

 If you want even more choices, check out this list of the best trail running shoes.